gItvn/Retos/README.md

 # Retos
 3 trials about I/O files
-remeeeeeember to unzip the clues
+Remember to unzip the clues